survivejs/webpack-book/manuscript/styling/02_separating_css.md

 If you wanted to extract CSS from a more involved format, like Sass, you would have to pass multiple loaders to the `use` option.
 Both `use` and `fallback` accept a loader (string), a loader definition, or an array of loader definitions.

-The idea looks like this:
+The idea can be modeled as below:

 **webpack.parts.js**